 Level 7, 20 credits

-This programme offers midwives an opportunity to develop their skills, knowledge and management ability in terms of woman within critical high dependency departments.
+This programme offers midwives an opportunity to develop their skills, knowledge and management ability in terms of critical high dependency departments.

 The programme is delivered over 29 weeks, consisting of a taught theory element, non-taught study days and a practice element.
 Total learning hours are 200, and include activities of lectures, workshops, practical exercises, discussion groups, case studies and scenarios.
 This also includes a minimum of 22.5 hours on a practice placement.